Technofrikus/Boston-Case/README.md

 - Removed the big Lightguide next to the encoder and replaced it with a 1mm hole for plastic lighfiber (not changed in original verison)
 - Added a version with **4 degree typing angle**, instead of the 6.5 of the Original (both versions available)

+####Revisions
+UPDATE 24.11.2023: Added Version for S1-Daughterboard instead of C3.

 ---

 ## Printing